KATBlackCoder/Translate-AI/@memory-bank/progress.md

 ## Future Enhancements/Considerations (Deferred from earlier phases):
 *   Address double line break issue from Ollama for Japanese translations (deferred from original Phase 2, still relevant if Ollama is used for batch).
-*   **Evolve AI Prompting (Phase 6 Plan):** The current generic AI prompt (seen in `ollama_client.rs`) is planned to be significantly enhanced in Phase 6.
-This involves implementing a system for dynamically selecting field-specific prompt templates (from `src-tauri/resources/prompts/`) based on text context (e.g., `json_path`) to improve contextual translation accuracy before sending requests to the AI engine.
 *   (Re-introduction of Single-Text Translation feature can be considered later if desired).
 *   Detailed UI component structure for the Settings page (Phase 6 of implementation plan) to include `SettingEngines.vue`, `SettingModels.vue`, `SettingLanguages.vue`, and potentially `SettingAppearance.vue` for better organization of user configurations.